syncfusion-content/flutter-docs/Flutter/calendar/resource-view.md

 ![Show avatar](images/resourceview/show_avatar.jpg)

 ### Display name text style
-The display name text style for the resource view can be customized by setting an appropriate text style to the `displayNameTextStyle` property available in the `ResourceViewSettings.`
+The display name text style for the resource view can be customized by setting an appropriate text style to the [displayNameTextStyle](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/ResourceViewSettings/displayNameTextStyle.html) property available in the `ResourceViewSettings`.
 {% tabs %}
 {% highlight Dart %}